technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 1 - Preparing your lab environment/Lab 1 - Preparing your lab environment.md

     ![](./media/image66.png)

+9. You may be prompted to register and complete MFA authentication, proceed ahead with the MFA registration using **Microsoft Authenticator App** or **Phone method**.

     ![](./media/image67.png)

-    > **Note** – you may be prompted to register and complete MFA authentication, proceed ahead with the MFA registration using **Microsoft Authenticator App** or **Phone method**.
+10. Once the Authentication is completed, click on the **Done** button.

     ![](./media/image68.png)

-9. On the feedback page, enter your feedback and click on **Submit**.
+11. On the feedback page, enter your feedback and click on **Submit**.

     ![](./media/image69.png)

-10. It would automatically redirect you to the Azure Portal and now you are ready to use Azure services.
+12. It would automatically redirect you to the Azure Portal and now you are ready to use Azure services.

     ![](./media/image70.png)